kshedden/workshops/dair3/design/design.md

     these random errors may depend on the skill of the person doing the measurement.

-  - Random errors can futher be classified as classical errors and [Berkson errors](https://en.wikipedia.org/wiki/Berkson_error_model).
+  - Random errors can further be classified as classical errors and [Berkson errors](https://en.wikipedia.org/wiki/Berkson_error_model).

     - Classical errors arise due to additive random measurement error that is